ArGilfea/TRU-IMP/ReadMe.md

 a certain proportion, as specified in the parameters (all if -1).
 The factor used will both be used for an expansion and a contraction, i.e. both an expansion by the factor and 1/factor.
 The result will be a new TAC with an error bar, corresponding to the average of the new segmentations and its standard deviation.
+Only the resulting curve will be saved.
+### Reflection
+This will take a given segmentation and reflect it along the three axis from the center of masse, as specified in the parameters (all if -1).
+The result will be a new TAC with an error bar, corresponding to the average of the new segmentations and its standard deviation.